Eat & Drink

 Of utmost freshness and quality

-Hasshoku Center is located on the northernmost point of Japan's main island of Honshu.
 The market's seafood is sourced from both the Pacific Ocean and the Sea of Japan and arrives straight from the boats docked in nearby Hachinoe Port.
-Unlike Tokyo's Tsukiji Market, stalls in Hasshoku operate right through the day, but note the market is closed most Wednesdays.
+Unlike Tokyo's Tsukiji Market, stores in Hasshoku operate all day.
+Please note the market is closed on Wednesdays.

 Reserve your spot at the barbecue